krishnachaitanya9/krishnachaitanya9.github.io/_posts/2019-12-26-pos-os-suspendloop_solution.md

 But there was one problem.
 When I suspend my Blade and then turn it back on, it again used to suspend after 20 seconds.
 You can call it the "Suspend Loop".
-It's similar to what happened to my android mobile when I experimented on a little too much.
+It's similar to what happened to my android mobile when I experimented on it a little too much.
 In terms on Android they call it "Boot Loop".

 Unfortunately on Ubuntu website the solution I got was for Grub.
 Pop!
 OS migrated from Grub to systemd boot.
 They argue in their website that it cuts time in booting.
 Fair enough.
 After a lot of searching
 I found the solution.
 You have to edit the following file